Understanding 3-Way Reconciliation in Law Firms

 7. Annual Third-Party Reviews

 Even with diligent internal processes, an extra set of eyes can provide invaluable perspective.
 Consider engaging an external accountant or bookkeeper for annual reviews of your trust accounting procedures.
+Third party verification, such as using bank statements as independent confirmation of your internal records, adds an extra layer of assurance for accuracy and compliance.

 Read More: How to Perform A Three Way Reconciliation